Skip to content

 Place into the pre heated oven and cook until golden brown, about 15-20 mins.
 Alternatively, you could fry them in 1 tbsp oil for about 3-4 mins on each side, until golden brown.
 Serve as an accompaniment to a roast dinner.

 Have the kids help you measure and weigh ingredients, mash the potatoes and shape the patties.
-For more tips on cooking with kids check out Kids in the Kitchen on Simply Veg.
+For more tips on cooking with kids check out Kids in the Kitchen.

 more adventures